conflux-fans/TokenBatchSender/README.md

 ### Deploy contracts

-`./build/contracts/TransferToken.json` can be deployed to conflux network (either mainnet or testnet) directly. `DMDToken.json` and `GLDToken.json` are ERC777 sample contracts used for testing. `TransferToken.json` takes an address array `trusted_contracts` as the constructor parameter from which array the token batch sending request will be accepted.
+`./build/contracts/TransferToken.json` can be deployed to conflux network (either mainnet or testnet) directly. `TransferToken.json` takes an address array `trusted_contracts` as the constructor parameter from which array the token batch sending request will be accepted.

 ## Dapp